brendanmichaelconnors/yukon-chinook-diversity/README.md

 Project made possible by grant 1701 from the Arctic-Yukon-Kuskokwim Sustainable Salmon Initiative

 ## Folders and files
-- `01_inputs`: Data neccessaryu to reprouce all figures in manuscripts
+- `01_inputs`: Data and model output to reproduce all figures in manuscripts
+- `02_run-reconstruction`: Code and data to fit the multi-stock run-reconstructions
+- `03_SRA`: Placehoder for SRA files?
-- `figures.R`: Generate figures in manuscript
+- `04_figures`: Code to generate manuscript figures
--
 - `load.R`: Loads packages and scripts necessary for analysis.
 This file should be sourced prior to running other scripts.

-- `functions.R`: All functions written for the analysis should be placed in this file.

-- `close_loop_sims.R`: Run closed loop forwad simulations.

-- `simulation_summary.Rmd`: R Markdown doc that summarizes simulations, and generates figures for manuscript (in `images` folder)

-- `appendix_A.R`: R Markdown doc that details the stationary Ricker to time-varying Beverton-Holt formulation we used, and simulations to justify its parameterization in our closed-loop simulations.